isb-cgc/readthedocs/docs/source/sections/PanCancer-Atlas-Mirror.rst

 Ready to query?
 Follow the steps below to run a query in the Google BigQuery Console.
 More details are `here <https://cloud.google.com/bigquery/docs/quickstarts/quickstart-web-ui>`_

-* `login <https://accounts.google.com/Login>`_ to your Google account (`Chrome <https://www.google.com/chrome/browser/desktop/index.html>`_ is the preferred browser);
+* `Login <https://accounts.google.com/Login>`_ to your Google account (`Chrome <https://www.google.com/chrome/browser/desktop/index.html>`_ is the preferred browser);
-* go to the `BigQuery web UI <https://console.cloud.google.com/bigquery?project=isb-cgc&page=dataset&d=pancancer_atlas&p=isb-cgc&redirect_from_classic=true>`_  --  if you see a welcome screen inviting you to **Create a Project** then please do so.
+* Go to the `BigQuery Console <https://console.cloud.google.com/bigquery?project=isb-cgc&page=dataset&d=pancancer_atlas&p=isb-cgc&redirect_from_classic=true>`_

 Let's query using the MC3 somatic mutation table.

-* click on **COMPOSE NEW QUERY** button;
+* Click on **COMPOSE NEW QUERY** button.
-* paste the sample query below into the text-box.
+* Paste the sample query below into the text-box.
-* within a second or two you should see a green circle with a check-mark below the lower-right-corner of the New Query text-box  --  if instead you see a red circle with an exclamation mark, click on it to see what your Syntax Error is;
+* Within a second or two you should see a green circle with a checkmark below the lower right corner of the New Query text-box.  --  If instead you see a red circle with an exclamation mark, click on it to see what your Syntax Error is.
-* once you do have the green circle, you can click on it to see a message like: "Valid: This query will process 76.3 MB when run."
+* Once you do have the green circle, you can click on it to see a message like: "Valid: This query will process 76.3 MB when run."
-* to execute the query, click on **RUN** !
+* To execute the query, click on **RUN** !

 .. code-block:: sql